shimmyshai00/PIB26/README.md

 The current program is in an extremely immature stage - at version 0.0.1 it is still considered mostly a naive program, and doesn't support the base-26 calculation yet - only supporting decimal like other programs.
 It is very slow by comparison and nowhere near the league of the programs mentioned, taking a full 16.7 seconds to compute 1 million digits (1,000,000) of decimal pi on a decent processor - Core i3-8100, on a single core.
 But - right now, it works - and thus provides a ready base for continued improvement and optimization.
 We also invite feedback and contributions as to how it can be made better.

 NEW (UE+1616.63 Ms [2021-03-24]): The program now can compute 1M in under 9s.
+NEW (UE+1616.63 Ms [2021-03-25]): The program can now do 1M in under 5s and has limit of 32M!
+Am considering incrementing to version 0.0.2 after having been just 2 days!

 Building
 ========